Robustness to corruption in pre-trained Bayesian neural networks: Related work

-There is work suggesting whitening or transforming the feature correlations \citep{huang2018decorrelated}, including for OOD robustness \citep{roy2019unsupervised,choi2021robustnet}.
+There is work suggesting whitening or transforming the feature correlations \citep{huang2018decorrelated}, in part to improve corruption robustness \citep{roy2019unsupervised,choi2021robustnet}.
 These approaches have at least three key differences from \textshiftmatch{}.
-First, these approaches whiten at train-time, which dramatically slows down training, and prevents the use of pre-trained networks.
-In contrast, \textshiftmatch{} training is exactly equivalent to faster standard (B)NN training, allowing the use of pretrained models.
-Second, these papers transform aggregate across space, and whiten only over channels (e.g.\ using $C \times C$ matrices, where $C$ is the number of channels).
+First, these approaches whiten at train-time, which dramatically slows down training, and prevents the use of pre-trained networks, regardless of being Bayesian or not.
+In contrast, \textshiftmatch{} training is exactly equivalent to faster standard (B)NN training, allowing the use of pre-trained models.
+Second, these papers apply to images with $C$ channels, width $W$ and height $H$, but whiten only over channels (i.e.\ using $C \times C$ matrices).
 However, this ignores the complex \textit{spatial} structure present in most corruptions: we find that by transforming \textit{spatial} correlations we can perfectly remove simple corruptions such as Gaussian blur (Sec.~\ref{sec:theory}).
 As such, we instead transform the spatial correlations of each channel separately (see Fig.~\ref{fig:variants} for variants).
-Importantly, these two choices interact: it probably is not possible to work with spatial correlations at training time, because at training time, we only have a few samples in the minibatch (e.g.\ $N=128$) to estimate high-dimensional spatial covariances (e.g.\ for MNIST, these covariance matrices would be $HW \times HW = 784 \times 784$). \textshiftmatch{} largely avoids this issue because it computes the spatial correlations once at the end, using all training and testing data, giving extremely accurate covariance estimates (see Sec.~\ref{sec:comparison_batchnorm} for further details).
+Importantly, these two choices interact: it probably is not possible to work with spatial correlations at training time, because at training time, we only have a few samples in the minibatch (e.g.\ $\Nmini=128$) to estimate high-dimensional spatial covariances (e.g.\ for MNIST, these covariance matrices would be $HW \times HW = 784 \times 784$). \textshiftmatch{} largely avoids this issue because it computes the spatial correlations once at the end, using a large amount of training and testing data, giving extremely accurate covariance estimates (see Sec.~\ref{sec:comparison_batchnorm} for further details).

-There is also a line of work \citep[e.g.][]{sun2020test,wang2020tent,zhang2022test} aiming at improving the robustness of model by performing self-supervised training at test time.
+There is also a line of work \citep[e.g.][]{sun2020test,wang2020tent,zhang2022test} aiming at improving the robustness of pre-trained model by performing self-supervised training at test time.
 This approach is likely to be too computationally expensive in our setting, as we need to evaluate on many different HMC samples/ensemble members.

+\citet{trinh2022tackling} propose a method for inducing corruption robustness based on a Bayesian interpretation of dropout \citep{gal2016dropout}.
+This method is very different, in that it proposes a modified training objective, and therefore cannot use gold standard HMC samples.